Fashion photography is not [only] the ability to take pictures of clothes. It is all about feeling, sensations and the art of show a designer's dream.

 What is more important, each and every one of you will have the opportunity to shoot and tell your [fashion] story...

-Born and raised in Tuscany, Italy, Marco worked in architecture, interior and lighting design for more than 18 years, while training and practising in photography as well.
+Born and raised in Tuscany, Italy, Marco worked as an architect and lighting designer for more than 18 years.
+Throughout this time he also trained, practised and nurtured his passion as a photographer

-Moved permanently to London in 2008, former Chartered Architect of the Royal Institute of British Architects (RIBA), in 2012 he became Licentiate Photographer of the British Institute of Professional Photography (BIPP).
-After years of passionate dedication, hard work and several professional achievements, in 2016 Marco has been awarded the Fellowship certification (FBIPP) and have won the Peter Grugeon Award for the Best Fellowship of the Year.
+Moved to London, Chartered Architect of the Royal Institute of British Architects (RIBA) in 2008, Licentiate Photographer of the British Institute of Professional Photography (BIPP), after years of passionate dedication, hard work and professional achievements, Marco was awarded the Fellowship certification (FBIPP) and won the Peter Grugeon Award for the Best Fellowship of the Year in 2016.

-Whether working for Habitat & Hospitality or Fashion & Beauty industries, his Space + Style concept merges several creative disciplines with the inherent complexity of the human nature, introducing a powerful sense of theatricality and an engaging narrative to his images.
+Whether working for Habitat & Hospitality or the Fashion & Beauty industries, his space + style concept merges multiple creative disciplines with the inherent complexity of the human nature, introducing a powerful sense of theatricality and an engaging narrative to his images.

 On our workshops, Marco is flanked by other professionals and lecturers – most of them are a permanent part of his working team – who will explain the various aspects of their specific disciplines, whether they are fashion styling, set design, makeup, hairstyle, etc.